 Tourism in the Lake District

 Tourism in the Lake District began in the late-eighteenth century.
-Previously, it was considered too wild and desolate.
-Its untouched peaks and craggy valleys inspired the imaginations of previous Britons, but it was for the most part uninhabited and inhospitable to travelers.
-Although the region was a site of artistic pilgrimage in the nineteenth-century, with Romantic Poetry readers touring the area, it began in earnest in the early twentieth century.
-Before then it was considered a wild and desolate place.
+Previously, it had been considered too wild and desolate.
+While untouched peaks and craggy valleys inspired the imaginations of previous Britons, it was for the most part uninhabited and inhospitable to travelers.
+Daniel Defoe summed up perspectives on the Lake District in 1724 when he called it the “wildest, most barren and frightful of any that I have passed over in England.”

 Eighteenth-Century Visitors to the Lake District

 Before long, the writings of poets such as Wordsworth, Robert Southey, and Samuel Taylor Coleridge were promoting the beauty and splendour of the landscape to a nation eager to escape the growing cities.
-City life was not infrequently bad for the health in this period, and many doctors prescribed rest in the country as a cure for numerous ailments.
+In 1799, Wordsworth and his sister Dorothy moved to Dove Cottage, in the Lake District town of Grasmere, where they would live for over eight years.